Caeglathatur/stvcount/README.md

 stvcount
 ========

-A simple and very rough CLI tool for calculating the results of some half-assed interpretation of "Single Transferable Vote with Condorcet Loser Elimination" (STV-CLE) elections.
-Hacked into existence in one evening.
+A simple CLI tool for calculating the results of some interpretation of "Single Transferable Vote" (STV) elections.
+Loser elimination is done based on fewest top-choice votes, with condorcet score used as a tiebreaker.

 Python 3.8